bluefooted/sqllinuxlabs/prelab/readme.md

 `sudo yum remove docker docker-common docker-selinux docker-engine`

-1. From your ssh prompt, update all existing packages and application by running this command (enter the password you used to connect with ssh when prompted).
+1. From your ssh prompt, update all existing packages and applications by running this command (enter the password you used to connect with ssh when prompted).
 This could take several minutes to update.

     `sudo yum -y update`